makrai/notes/mu18-all-but-the-top-embed.md

 ### C.2 Multilingual generalization

-* word similarity task with the original and the processed TSCCA word representations in German and Spanish on three German similarity datasets
+* word similarity task with the original and the processed TSCCA word reprs in German and Spanish on three German similarity datasets
   *  D = 2 for both German and Spanish